tytydraco/yessleep/out/Something_was_stolen_and_I_dont_know_what_it_was.md

 “Do be careful not to soil that dress,” he said.
 Then he took a silk handkerchief from his pocket and passed it to me.
 “Please, allow me.
 As a gentleman, I must insist.”

 I wondered what might happen if I ran.
-In my mind, a scenario played out where I sprinted for the door, only for him to catch up to me, pressing me into some dark booth where he rip the dress from my body, forcing himself on me as the waitstaff pretended nothing was happening.
+In my mind, a scenario played out where I sprinted for the door, only for him to catch up to me, pressing me into some dark booth where he’d rip the dress from my body, forcing himself on me as the waitstaff pretended nothing was happening.

 “Eat,” he said, all kindness drained from his voice.

 “If I could just…”

 “Do remember our agreement,” he said, his eyes boring into me.
 His gaze warned of consequences.
+“I heard about a girl who came to this very restaurant just a few weeks ago, even younger than you.
+She told her date she had to go to the bathroom, but instead, she ran away.
+They found her body just a few days later, knifed a hundred different ways, barely a drop of blood left in her.”

+I felt my breathing quicken and my vision blurred.
+I put a hand down to steady myself from falling over.
+I imagined what it might feel like to be stabbed over and over again.

+He leaned forward, and whispered, his breath smelling of fresh vanilla.

+“I would be disappointed if you broke our arrangement.
+But not *that* disappointed.”

-I picked up a rack of ribs and tore it into pieces as gently as I could, but my hands were a mess.
-Then I pressed the flesh to my lips and ate.
+Timidly, I picked up a rack of ribs and tore it into pieces as gently as I could, but my hands were a mess.
+Even with my life on the line, I couldn’t help but keep looking at my white dress, trying to make sure I didn’t dirty it.

+I pressed the flesh to my lips and ate methodically.
 His breathing quickened as he watched me.

 “More,” he demanded.
+And as he said it, a single drop of sauce dribbled off my hand, staining my dress at the hip.
+The damage was done.

 In life, there are moments when you just say fuck it and do your thing.
 And this, honestly, was my first Fuck It moment.
-If he wanted to watch me eat, I decide to let him.
+If he wanted to watch me eat, I decided to let him.

 And so I did.
 I ate.
 Rib after rib.
 My face and hands got filthy.
 I sipped wine between bites, choking down the meat until I’d emptied both my plate and my glass.

 Then, finally, when everything was gone I stopped and took the napkin, wiping my hands and face.